centreon/centreon-documentation/en/upgrade/centreon-ha/upgrade-from-20.04.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-Then to perform the WEB UI upgrade, please [follow the official documentation](../../upgrade/upgrade-from-20-10.md#finalizing-the-upgrade) Only on the **master central node**.
+Then to perform the WEB UI upgrade, please [follow the official documentation](../../upgrade/upgrade-from-20-10.md#finalizing-the-upgrade) Only on the **active central node**.

-On the slave central node, just move the "install" dir to avoid getting the "upgrade" screen in the WUI in the event of a further exchange of roles.
+On the passive central node, move the "install" directory to avoid getting the "upgrade" screen in the WUI in the event of a further exchange of roles.

 ```bash
 mv /usr/share/centreon/www/install /var/lib/centreon/installs/install-update-YYYY-MM-DD